 What to Expect

-A 20” talk followed by a 30” Q&A discussion • Table-side and theatre-style seating on a first come basis.
+A 20-minute talk and a longer Q&A discussion • Table-side and theatre-style seating on a first come basis.

 Where and When